NewEnglandSkiHistory.com SkiNewEngland.net

 Once again, the ski season was redeemed with March snowfall, as base depths reached roughly 3 to 7 feet by the end of calendar winter.

 In April 1962, the Sherburne Corporation announced it would be building yet another trail complex.
-Initially named North Peak, the complex was designed to serve the fast-growing intermediate skier market.
+Initially named North Peak, the complex was designed to serve the fast-growing intermediate skier market while increasing the reported size of the overall ski area by 30 percent.
 A 1,400 vertical foot double chairlift and a 100 foot by 40 foot base lodge were planned.

 In late May, Phillip Camp was named public relations manager, as Killington continued its ascendency into being one of the best-known ski areas in the region.